Batwoman

 9 years ago - 25-year-old Kate's father Jacob Kane is killed while on an investigation into an international criminal organization for Interpol.
 Kate leaves the CID and becomes an Interpol investigator in order to take over his investigation, following his trail around the world.

-4 years ago - 30-year-old Kate discovers the League of Assassins, and their involvement in her father's assassination.
-She resigns her Interpol commission and becomes in independent operative. working to dismantle their organization.
+4 years ago - 30-year-old Kate finds proof that the League of Assassins is responsible for her father's assassination.
+When told to stop her investigation, she resigns her Interpol commission and becomes an independent operative, working to dismantle their organization.

 now - 34-year-old Kate tracks, catches, and interrogates Malcolm Merlyn, learning everything he knows about the League of Assassins and handing him over to interpol.
 She is captured by the League and imprisoned alongside Bruce Wayne.